Table of Contents

 That amount is then distributed amongst your qualifying creditors.
+You then have 3 to 5 years to resolve your debts.
 After you successfully complete the payment plan, your debts are fully discharged.

 The entire process typically takes between three and five years of structured payments that are applied to your debt adjustment.
 Some debts won’t qualify for discharge, including federal student loans.

 What will my duties be under chapter 13?

 Beginning April 1, 2019, when filing for Chapter 13, expect a certain amount of requirements to maintain your eligibility.
 For example, you must:

 - File all required tax returns before your creditor’s meeting